M. Ed In Curriculum & Instruction

 Educators, probably more than anyone else, recognize the value of continual learning and growth.
-There are a wide variety of opportunities in the field of education for those who are looking to advance their knowledge and skills, but aren’t necessarily looking to step into the principal or superintendent track.
+There are many educational opportunities for those looking to advance their knowledge and skills but aren’t necessarily looking to step into the principal or superintendent track.

 About Salem’s Online Curriculum & Instruction Master’s Degree

 At Salem University, our online Master of Education degree in Curriculum & Instruction takes you beyond the foundations of educational theories and techniques and builds upon a variety of teaching and learning specializations.
-For those who are interested in honing the all-important art of teaching across a range of settings, audiences, and ages, our master’s degree in curriculum and instruction online can give you the knowledge to develop new leadership skills, broaden your opportunities for growth, or step into positions aimed at training and professional development.
+For those who are interested in honing the all-important art of teaching across a range of settings, audiences, and ages, our Master’s in Curriculum and Instruction online can give you the knowledge to develop new leadership skills, broaden your opportunities for growth or step into positions aimed at training and professional development.

-We’ve designed our master’s degree programs to be fully online, with a high-quality curriculum that aims to provide opportunities for professional growth and development; develop skills that allow you to conduct research and integrate theory and practice; and promote excellence in leadership, scholarship, work, and life.
+We’ve designed our master’s degree programs to be entirely online, with high-quality coursework that aims to provide opportunities for professional growth and development, develop skills that allow you to conduct research and integrate theory and practice, and promote excellence in leadership, scholarship, work, and life.
 And we do all of this within a framework that fits into your current life and responsibilities with our unique, one-course-a-month schedule.

-A master’s degree in curriculum and instruction prepares you to step into advanced leadership and administrative roles, like:
+The master’s in curriculum and instruction online program prepares you to step into advanced leadership and administrative roles like:

 • Education Researcher